 Non-members who row a member's privately owned boat are called "Private Guests".
-Adult members may host a Private Guest up to three times a year.
-The guest's name must be clearly printed in the GDRA Sign Out Log, along with the name of the Adult GDRA member hosting them.
-The entry should be clearly marked as "Private Guest" in the comment column.
+Adult members may host an adult Private Guest up to three times a year.
+The guest's name must be clearly printed in the GDRA Sign Out Log, along with the name of the Adult member hosting them.
+The entry should be clearly marked as "Private Guest".
 The guest must sign a USRowing Waiver Form prior to their first row.
-Private Guests should not be given the combination to the boathouse without prior approval by the President or Boathouse Manager.
+The member hosting the guest must notify the Adult Director, who will notify other club officers.

 Private Guest privileges are intended to allow private boat owners to lend their boat out on an occasional basis, such as when a friend visits from out of town.
 They are not to be used as an ongoing method of avoiding membership dues.
-Anyone who is regularly rowing out of the GDRA bays is expected to join the club.
+Anyone who is regularly rowing out of the GDRA facilities is expected to join the club.